Career / Career Progression

 Cisco's Packet Tracer remains the gold standard in virtual network simulators.
 For free software, it offers a feature-rich sandbox environment for experimenting with a large number of network device types, platforms, and connections.
 Furthermore, Packet Tracer's simulation of Cisco's IOS software exhibits the closest behavior to actual network devices, and its built-in terminal client is very similar to the real thing.

-For budget-conscious learners that find the sandbox environment intimidating, the lack of built-in labs covering common CCENT and CCNA exam topics could be considered a negative.
+For budget-conscious learners who find the sandbox environment intimidating, the lack of built-in labs covering common CCNA exam topics could be considered a negative.
 To alleviate this, the software allows for the creation of custom labs, but the file-based distribution of these labs presents its own challenges.
 Despite the software's maturity, Packet Tracer has issues with lab-breaking bugs that cause simulated network devices to behave in unexpected ways.

-What is Boson NetSim?
+What is NetSim?

 The Pros of Boson Netsim

-Boson NetSim has a number of benefits as a paid network simulator, including:
+NetSim has a number of benefits as a paid network simulator, including:

 • Licensing Maps to Exams